 Creating custom project templates

 You can create a custom project template from any regular project.
 To convert a regular project to a project template

-- Navigate to your project overview and scroll to the section “Active”.
+- Scroll to the section “Active”.

-- Select “Convert to template”.
+- Click on the three-dot-menu and select “Convert to template”.

 After you’ve converted a regular project to a project template, you can still edit its content (so it does not matter if you first filled it with its intended content or will do it afterward).